MartonKN/Equilibrium-QMC-FCS-Heisenberg-and-Ising-model/README.md

 # Equilibrium-QMC-FCS-Heisenberg-and-Ising-model

-This folder contains the code we needed to determine the full counting statistics of the staggered magnetization in the Heisenberg model, https://en.wikipedia.org/wiki/Heisenberg_model_(quantum).
+This folder contains the code we needed to determine the full counting statistics (FCS) of the staggered magnetization in the Heisenberg model, https://en.wikipedia.org/wiki/Heisenberg_model_(quantum).
+This quantity is interesting because it gives insight into the low energy physics of the system, and it has not been measured before this work.
+The goal of the numerics was to benchmark the experiment and other theoretical methods.

 Corresponding paper: "Experimental realization of a long-range antiferromagnet in the Hubbard model with ultracold atoms", https://arxiv.org/pdf/1612.08436.pdf